-With over 200 million users (and growing) Instagram is a social network you should seriously consider adding to your marketing plan.
+With over 200 million users and growing, Instagram is a social network you should seriously consider adding to your marketing plan.
 As visual content becomes more popular on social media, brands need to leverage that power by communicating and sharing visually with their audience.
-It’s not just pictures: Instagram has videos too.
-The app allows users to create short videos, and, unlike Vine, your videos can be longer than 6 seconds.
+It’s not just pictures, Instagram has videos too.
+The app allows users to create short videos; unlike Vine, your videos can be longer than six seconds.

 How It Works

-Sponsored posts are images (or videos) from brands (that you may or may not follow) that are on Instagram.
-The sponsored posts will pop up in your feed along with the rest of the accounts you follow, with 2 major differences.
-Sponsored posts will have a “Sponsored” label on the tor right corner, along with options under the More button on the lower right.
+Sponsored posts are images (or videos) from brands (that you may or may not follow) on Instagram.
+The sponsored posts will pop up in your feed along with the other accounts you follow, with two significant differences.
+Sponsored posts will have a “Sponsored” label on the top right corner and options under the More button on the lower right.
 The More button allows users to give feedback or even hide the ad if they don’t want to see it.

 - Reach: 200 million is no small number.
-There’s a lot of potential with such a wide (and growing) user base.
+There’s a lot of potential with such a vast user base.

 - #Hashtags: Each post on Instagram can include hashtags that become searchable across the entire Instagram network, so load that post up with relevant hashtags your customers might be searching.

-- No hyperlinks: Twitter and Facebook are great for link sharing, but when it comes to Instagram, there’s no such thing.
-You cannot include hyperlinks in any copy that goes with Instagram photos or videos.
-So you can share a new product, but you can’t really take your followers to it’s landing page with a link below the photo.
-What you can do is include a url that links directly to the product on your profile page, but navigating away from the image to click on the link breaks the flow.
+- No hyperlinks: Twitter and Facebook are excellent for link sharing, but there’s no such thing on Instagram.
+You cannot include hyperlinks in any copy with Instagram photos or videos.
+So you can share a new product, but you can’t take your followers to its landing page with a link below the photo.
+You can include a URL that links directly to the product on your profile page, but navigating away from the image to click on the link breaks the flow.

-- Cost: It’s still unclear how much these ads are going to cost you.
-The initial test run was conducted with brands like Adidas, Michael Kors, Ben & Jerry’s, Levi’s, Lexus, Macy’s, GE and more…all of whom have an already massive following, and likely large adspends.
+- Cost: It’s still unclear how much these ads will cost you.
+The initial test run was conducted with brands like Adidas, Michael Kors, Ben & Jerry’s, Levi’s, Lexus, Macy’s, GE, and more…all of whom have an already massive following, and likely large ad spends.
 But what about smaller brands?
-A month-long buy run could cost you upwards of $350,000, depending on the kind of outreach sought.
+A month-long buy run could cost upwards of $350,000, depending on the kind of outreach sought.

-- Disruption: What makes Instagram’s native-style ads valuable is also its biggest risk- users see these ads as they scroll through their feed, and the disruption could put them off.
-Brands need to figure out how to create ads without taking away from the user experience.
+- Disruption: What makes Instagram’s native-style ads valuable is its most significant risk: users see these ads as they scroll through their feed, and the disruption could put them off.
+Brands must figure out how to create ads without harming the user experience.